oliviaxyl/Telecom-Customer-Churn-Prediction/README.md

 #### -- Project Status: [Completed]

 ## Project Intro/Objective
-The purpose of this project is to predict behavior to retain customers.
+The purpose of this project is to predict behaviors to retain customers.

 ### Methods Used
 * Performed Data Preprocessing / Cleaning / Feature Engineering / Data Visualization